LTER-LIFE/FDFDT-Manual/docs/03-workflow.md

----
-editor_options:
-  markdown:
-    wrap: sentence
----

 # (PART\*) How-to chapters {.unnumbered}

 # Workflow

-The general workflow that we present in this guide to make your data more FAIR is shown in Figure \@ref(fig:workflow) and shortly described in the following section.
+The general workflow that we present in this guide to make your data more [FAIR](#FAIR) is shown in Figure \@ref(fig:workflow) and shortly described in the following section.

 To make your data more FAIR, you should:

--   First, describe your data and thereby gather metadata.
+-   First, describe your data and thereby gather [metadata](#metadata).

--   Afterwards, you should decide whether your raw data should be mobilised to an online repository.
+-   Afterwards, you should decide whether your raw data should be [mobilised](#mobilisation) to an online repository.

     -   If yes, you have to choose a suitable repository and upload your metadata and data there.

--   Next, you can start to standardise both the data and the metadata.
+-   Next, you can start to [standardise](#standardise) both the data and the metadata.
     With which of the two you start does not matter, as they can both be structured and standardised separately.

 For the metadata: